Skip to content

 Description

-In blockchain networks like Ethereum, block variables (block.timestamp, block.number, block.difficulty, etc.) provide information about the current state of the blockchain.
-However, these values are not fully deterministic and can be manipulated by miners, leading to vulnerabilities in smart contracts.
+In blockchain networks like Ethereum, block variables (block.timestamp, block.number, block.difficulty / block.prevrandao post-merge, etc.) provide information about the current state of the blockchain.
+However, these values are not fully deterministic and can be manipulated by validators (or miners on PoW chains), leading to vulnerabilities in smart contracts.

-Block timestamps are not guaranteed to be accurate or consistent, and miners can influence them within a certain range.
+Block timestamps are not guaranteed to be accurate or consistent, and validators (or miners on PoW chains) can influence them within a certain range.
 This can cause issues when contracts depend on precise timing for critical functionality, such as token distribution, access control, or other time-sensitive events.

 Potential issues that arise from insecure timestamp usage include:

-• Timestamp Manipulation: Miners can slightly alter block.timestamp to influence time-sensitive logic (e.g., auctions, token distributions, staking rewards).
+• Timestamp Manipulation: Validators (or miners on PoW) can slightly alter block.timestamp to influence time-sensitive logic (e.g., auctions, token distributions, staking rewards).

 • Predictable Randomness: Using block.number or block.difficulty as a source of randomness allows attackers to predict and manipulate outcomes.